Kendall Jenner & Ben Simmons Getting ‘More Serious’ As They’re Spotted Getting Cozy On The Fourth Of July

 “They seem to have a great time together.
 Kendall looks happy with Ben.
 You can tell she is enjoying her summer,” one source revealed.
 “They do seem a bit more serious,” a second source added.

 However, despite how much Kendall Jenner and Ben Simmons may like each other, it doesn’t seem that the model is looking to get super serious with anyone at this point in her life.
-Kendall is one of the highest paid models in the world, and has a very busy work schedule.
+Kendall is one of the highest paid models in the world and has a very busy work schedule.
 She is often out of town, and the country, walking the runway and participating in photo shoots.

 “Kendall is having fun.
 She doesn’t want a serious relationship and is just enjoying being single,” the source said.
 “She feels that whenever she has been serious about guys in the past, it’s kind of a mess and doesn’t work out.
 She invested time in the relationship with Blake Griffin.
 She isn’t planning on doing the same right now,” an insider dished.

 As previously reported by the Inquisitr, Kendall Jenner and Ben Simmons are allegedly living together in L.A.
-The couple are reportedly sharing a rental house near the trendy Grove and Fairfax area.
+The couple is reportedly sharing a rental house near the trendy Grove and Fairfax area.

 The outlet speculates that since Kendall Jenner recently bought Charlie Sheen’s former Beverly Hills home that she could be using the L.A. rental as a crash pad while her new house undergoes renovations.